hiqqs/releaseTrain/README.md

 # releaseTrain
-improve your CICD workflow and release process with releaseTrain!
+A helper package to improve your CICD workflow and node.js app release process, seek no more with releaseTrain!